Rango0504/clicker/readme.txt

-It's a joke program for my friend who taught me programing
+It's a joke program for my friend who showed me basics in programing